history control tooltip

 divider handle tooltip

-This pathway covers the recognition, referral and diagnosis of autism in children, young people and adults, and the management of autism in adults on the autism spectrum.
+This pathway covers the recognition, referral, diagnosis and management of autism in children, young people and adults.

 The term autism describes qualitative differences and impairments in reciprocal social interaction and social communication, combined with restricted interests and rigid and repetitive behaviours.
 Here 'autism' refers to 'autism spectrum disorders' encompassing autism, Asperger's syndrome and atypical autism (or pervasive developmental disorder not otherwise specified).

 Autism is a lifelong condition that has a great impact on children, young people and adults and their family or carers.
 Diagnosis and needs assessment can offer an understanding of why a person is different from their peers and can open doors to support and services in education, health services, social care and a route into voluntary organisations and contact with other people and families with similar experiences.
 All this can improve the lives of people with autism and their families.

 The NICE guidance that was used to create the pathway.

 Autism: management of autism in children and young people.
 NICE clinical guideline 170 (2013)

 Autism in adults.
 NICE clinical guideline 142 (2012)